Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Improved LSOR by Embedding Stability and Accuracy Assessment Theorem

 \emph{Assumption 2 (Stability of ROM):} The ROM (\ref{quasi}) is ISS with Lyapunov gain $\hat{\alpha}_x$, and its unforced system has an exponentially stable equilibrium at the origin.

-\emph{Assumption 3 (Stability of BLM):} The origin of the BLM (\ref{blm}) is a GAS equilibrium, uniformly in $x\in \mathbb{R}^n$, $u\in \mathbb{R}^p$.
+\emph{Assumption 3 (Stability of BLM):} The origin of the BLM (\ref{blm}) is a GAS equilibrium, uniformly in $\mathbf{x}\in \mathbb{R}^n$, $\mathbf{u}\in \mathbb{R}^p$.

-\emph{Remark 1:} The conditions in Assumption 1 are commonly satisfied for most MGs [21].
-Inspired by [23], we propose the stability and accuracy assessment of MGs as the following theorem.
-Note that the conditions, results and proof of our theorem and [23] are different.
-[23] only proved the stability of original system, nonetheless, it did not prove the accuracy of the ROM and BLM, which is of vital importance to make sure that the derived reduced-order model is correct.
-However, the addition of accuracy analysis arouses new challenges in the proof which cannot be solved by directly using [23].
+\emph{Remark 1:} The conditions in Assumption 1 are commonly satisfied for most MGs \cite{Mariani2015}.
+Inspired by \cite{Christofides1996}, we propose the stability and accuracy assessment of MGs as the following theorem.
+Note that the conditions, results and proof of our theorem and \cite{Christofides1996} are different.
+In \cite{Christofides1996}, only the stability of the original system is proved, nonetheless, the accuracy of the ROM and BLM is not analyzed, which is of vital importance to make sure that the derived reduced-order model is correct.
+However, the addition of accuracy analysis arouses new challenges in the proof which cannot be solved by directly using \cite{Christofides1996}.
 Therefore, we add a constraint condition on the transient speed in Assumption 2 and propose a new proving method for our theorem.

-\emph{Theorem 1:} If the MGs system (\ref{system}), its ROM (\ref{quasi}) and the BLM (\ref{blm}) satisfy the Assumptions 1-3, then for each pair of $(\mu,\xi)$, there exists a positive constant $\varepsilon^*$, such that for all $t\in [0,\infty)$, $\max\left\lbrace\left\|x(0) \right\|,\left\|y(0) \right\|,\left\| u \right\|,\left\| \dot{u} \right\| \right\rbrace \leqslant \mu$, and $\varepsilon \in (0,\varepsilon^*]$ the errors between the solutions of the original MGs system (\ref{system}) and its ROM (\ref{quasi}) and BLM (\ref{blm}) satisfy
+\emph{Theorem 1:} If the MGs system (\ref{system}), its ROM (\ref{quasi}) and the BLM (\ref{blm}) satisfy the Assumptions 1-3, then for each pair of $(\mu,\xi)$, there exists a positive constant $\varepsilon^*$, such that for all $t\in [0,\infty)$, $\max\left\lbrace\left\|\mathbf{x}(0) \right\|,\left\|\mathbf{y}(0) \right\|,\left\| \mathbf{u} \right\|,\left\| \dot{\mathbf{u}} \right\| \right\rbrace \leqslant \mu$, and $\varepsilon \in (0,\varepsilon^*]$ the errors between the solutions of the original MGs system (\ref{system}) and its ROM (\ref{quasi}) and BLM (\ref{blm}) satisfy

-where $\hat{x}(t)$ and $\hat{y}(\tau)$ are the solutions of ROM (\ref{quasi}) and BLM (\ref{blm}), respectively. $\left\| x-\hat{x}\right\| =O(\varepsilon)$ means that $\left\| x-\hat{x}\right\|\leqslant k\left\|\varepsilon\right\|$ for some positive constant k.
+where $\hat{\mathbf{x}}(t)$ and $\hat{\mathbf{y}}(\tau)$ are the solutions of ROM (\ref{quasi}) and BLM (\ref{blm}), respectively. $\left\| \mathbf{x}-\hat{\mathbf{x}}\right\| =O(\varepsilon)$ means that $\left\| \mathbf{x}-\hat{\mathbf{x}}\right\|\leqslant k\left\|\varepsilon\right\|$ for some positive constant k.
 Furthermore, for any given $T>0$, there exists a positive constant $\varepsilon^{**}\leqslant\varepsilon^*$ such that for $t\in\left[ T,\infty\right) $ and $\varepsilon<\varepsilon^{**}$, it follows uniformly that

 Moreover, there exist class $\mathcal {KL}$ functions $\beta_x$, $\beta_y$, a Lyapunov gain $\alpha_x$ of class $\mathcal{K}$ and positive constants $\xi$, such that the solutions of the original MGs system (\ref{standardx}) and (\ref{dy}) exist and satisfy